 THE REQUEST ROOM

-Can you imagine what the petition room in heaven would look like?
+Can you imagine what the prayer request department in heaven would look like?
 Of course!
-Based on the level at which we desire that things get done, it would most likely be busy.
-After all, Philippians 4:6-7 tells us to make our requests known to God (Matthew 7:7-10).
-Nevertheless, the Scriptures also admonishes us to be thankful in every situation (1 Thessalonians 5:18).
-In other words, before and after supplications become manifestations, or whether in the good, bad or challenging times, we are to praise the Lord always!
-(Psalms 103:1-2)
+Based on the level at which people want their hearts’ desires to be met, the requests room would most likely be busy.
+After all, Philippians 4:6-7 tells us to make our requests known to God.
+However, the Scriptures also admonish us to be thankful in every situation.
+This means that before and after our prayers become manifestations, or whether in good, bad, or challenging times, we are to praise the Lord always!

-When we fail to give thanks, it’s ingratitude—which is like a fellow who ascribes God’s glory to himself.
-The story of the rich fool presents a clear picture of a man who became too full of himself.
-This man never acknowledged God but made merry so that his soul was snatched that night (Luke 12:13-21).
-Why?
-Because when we refuse to return honour to God, there are consequences!
+When we fail to give thanks to God, it’s ingratitude.
+It is like taking the glory of God for ourselves, which has its consequences.
+The story of the rich fool presents a clear picture of how we can become too full of ourselves and claim God’s glory.
+This man never acknowledged God but made merry after recording huge profits.
+He lost his life that same night as a consequence (Luke 12:13-21).

 Hymn: Praise to the Lord! the Almighty, the King of creation! — Joachim Neander (1680)

-2. Thank the Lord for your existence, family, peace in the nation and the Church.
+1. Praise the Lord Almighty for your existence, your family, the nation, and the Church.

 All rights reserved.
 This material and other digital content on this blog cannot be reproduced, published, broadcast, rewritten or redistributed in whole or in part without prior express written permission from THE FOOD OF CHAMPIONS (firstname.lastname@example.org)